mattmuroya/hawaii-state-parks-api/README.md

 ## **`GET:`** /parks

-Returns a list of parks with park names, IDs, descriptions, activities, location (island), and a URL to the park's DNLR page.
+Returns a list of parks with park names, IDs, descriptions, activities, location (island), and a URL to the park page on the Hawaii DNLR page.
 Optionally, you can provide query parameters to filter results by activities and by island.
 If you do not provide any query parameters, the request returns a complete list of all parks data.

 ### Query Parameters